Governor of Maine: Executive powers

 The governor is commander-in-chief of "the army and navy of the State, and of the militia" (the Maine National Guard), except when under federal control (Article V, Section 7).
 The governor generally has the power to appoint civil, military, and judicial officers (aside from probate judges and justices of the peace), subject to confirmation by the Legislature, unless the Maine Constitution or a statute has provided another means of appointment (Article V, Section 8).
 The governor also has the power to grant pardons, reprieves, and commutations, except in cases of impeachment.
 This clemency power also includes juvenile offenses (Article V, Section 11).

 Cabinet

 The Governor oversees the executive branch, which includes Maine's state agencies.
 Their cabinet is often considered to be the state's commissioners, which are generally nominated by the governor but legally chosen by the Maine Legislature.

 Current Cabinet

-As of January 2019, the cabinet is as follows:

 Succession

 Maine is one of five states that does not have an office of lieutenant governor.
 Under current law, if there is a vacancy in the office of governor, the president of the Maine Senate becomes governor.
-As of 4 December 2024, the Senate president is Democrat Troy Jackson.
+As of 4 December 2024, the Senate president is Democrat Mattie Daughtry.